surniaulula/wpsso/readme.txt

 = 9.8.0 =

-(2021/11/16) Moved the WordPress Sitemaps features to a new WPSSO WP Sitemaps add-on.
+(2021/11/16) Moved the WordPress Sitemaps features to a new WPSSO WP Sitemaps XML add-on.
 Added Schema Review subject type check.
 Updated the Yoast SEO integration modules.

 = 9.7.0 =